ColinACampbell/Stockuru/README.md

 # How do I use it ?
 1. Clone the repository.
 2. Open `index.html` in any browser.
-3. VIOLA.
+3. VIOLA !.

 ## Please Note
-The api key used on this repository is the demonstration key used in the [Alpha Vantage API](https://www.alphavantage.co/documentation/) tutorials, you may use you own key if you wish
+The api key used on this repository is the demonstration key used in the [Alpha Vantage API](https://www.alphavantage.co/documentation/) tutorials, you may use your own key if you wish ( amount of calls/searches allowedper minute is limited ).

 # ScreenShots
 ## Mobile